ZuzanaElt/Team-profile-generator/README.md

 ## License
-This application is covered under MIT Licence licence.
+This application is covered under MIT Licence.
 To learn more about licences including this one visit https://choosealicense.com/

 ## Screenshots